Nacogdoches to Loeb

 Loeb is now known as Rose Hill Acers and is about 10 miles north of Beaumont city center.
 Part of the abandoned T&NO line was used to add two additional lanes to highway 69 from Loeb into Beaumont.

-Thanks to Richard Day for contributing information about this route.
+Thanks to Richard Day for contributing information.